exetr/OSSA-Notes/README.md

 Smurf Attacks

 1. Attacker sends 23KB ICMP echo request with destination address of 3.3.3.255 to network 3.3.3.0/24 with source address as 2.2.2.2
-2. Gateway router at 3.3.3.0/24 receives echo requests and detects the destiantion address is a broadcast address, forwarding the echo request to all hosts within the 3.3.3.0/24 network
+2. Gateway router at 3.3.3.0/24 receives echo requests and detects the destination address is a broadcast address, forwarding the echo request to all hosts within the 3.3.3.0/24 network
 3. All live hosts receive echo request and responds with ICMP echo reply, flooding host at 2.2.2.2 with responses, possibly overwhelming it

-#### Address Resoution Protocol (ARP)
+#### Address Resolution Protocol (ARP)

 ARP is employed by a host when it wants to find out the IPv4 address held by a network adapter address (MAC address).
 This system can result in some problems: